Does my credit score affect business energy prices?

 Dual fuel tariffs are for domestic customers only.
 Businesses must switch their gas and electricity separately.

 Businesses can have the same supplier for both fuels, but they must be switched separately.
-You may be able to negotiate a better energy deal with the supplier if you decide to have a contract for both.
+You may be able to negotiate a better energy deal with the supplier if you decide to have a contract for both gas & electricity.

 In this article, we explain how your credit score can affect business energy prices.